top of page

 Image: CNA/Fadza Ishak

 Sinkholes are a stark reminder of the dynamic and sometimes unstable nature of the Earth's surface.
 While they are a natural phenomenon or sometimes manmade, their impact can be devastating, especially in urban environments.
-The incident in Kuala Lumpur is a tragic example of how the ground can suddenly and unexpectedly collapse, underscoring the need for vigilance in areas prone to such events.

 Recent Posts